 CRAFTS ACHIEVEMENT: In the Crafts Achievement Awards, those who actually perform a specific discipline receive the Emmy® statuette.
 Supervising or directing the work of others does not qualify for Crafts Achievement Awards, except for achievements in directing categories.

-AWARD OWNERSHIP: Emmy® Awards are presented to individuals, not to their employers.
-It is the individual entrant’s achievement that is being judged and recognized.
-Ownership of the Emmy® statuette is retained by the individuals and The National Academy of Television Arts & Sciences, even if an employer pays entry fees.
+AWARD RECIPIENTS: Emmy® Awards are presented to individuals, not to their employers.
+It is the individual entrant’s achievement that is being judged and recognized, even if an employer pays entry fees.

-COMMEMORATIVE STATUETTES: Stations, studios and production companies may order a commemorative statuette for public display at their place of business (up to a maximum of three per awarded entry).
-The statuette is engraved the same as the actual Emmy® Award, with the word “commemorative” added on the rear of the statuette.
-No additional or special wording is allowed.
+COMMEMORATIVE STATUETTES: As a courtesy, stations, studios and production companies may order a commemorative statuette for public display at their place of business (up to a maximum of three per awarded entry).
+The statuette is engraved the same as the actual Emmy® Award, with the word “commemorative” added.
+Neither the organization’s name nor any other special wording may be engraved in place of where the individual’s name and position would usually appear.
+Commemorative Emmy® statuettes cannot be ordered for individuals.

 PROMOTION: All publicity, advertising or any written reference undertaken by nominees and award recipients to the Emmy® Awards, must clearly state that the awarded achievement is for a Regional Emmy® Award.
 The word “Regional” must appear in these instances.
 The recipient of a nomination or an Emmy® Award may refer in advertising and publicity to the fact that they have been honored only for one year after the recognition was bestowed.
 They may use a replica of the Emmy® statuette in such advertising.
 Individuals who significantly contributed to the production or craft but were not honored with a statuette cannot specifically advertise they are an Emmy® award recipient.
 They can only state they worked on the recognized program.